AMSC-24-25/11-lb/README.md

      ./run.sh --cuda -m 256 -s 1500 -r 750
      ```

-## Plotting data using the visualizer:
+---

+## **Running CUDA with Colab**

+To run the CUDA version without a local NVIDIA GPU, you can use Google Colab.
+A ready-to-use Python notebook with detailed instructions is available [here](src/cuda/lbm_cuda.ipynb).

+---

+## 2D Visualization

-To visualizer the results of the 2D simulation, either lid-driven cavity or tunnel-type problem, move in the 2DLBM folder with:
+To visualize the results of the 2D simulation, either lid-driven cavity or tunnel-type problem, move in the 2DLBM folder with:

 ```bash
      cd src && cd 2DLBM